kirkebylab/LUMIN/README.md

 Number of clusters: 3
 ```

-7. Press `Test settings on random image` -button to sample a random image from input.
-The user can explore the normalization and analysis settings using line plots and activity classification using swarm plots.
-The user can adjust the settings and continue sampling random recordings until content with the analysis setup.
+8. Press `Test settings on random image` -button to sample a random image from input.
+The user can explore the normalization and activity classification settings using line and swarm plots.
+The user can adjust the settings and continue sampling random recordings until content with the analysis setup (this process will not save any output).

-8. Press `Run` -button to execute the Single-cell data analysis pipeline.
+9. Press `Run` -button to execute the Single-cell data analysis pipeline.
 This will process all files indicated in the `Input file` and create a `Quantification` output folder specified by `Project directory`.